YoshiiShell/PC-Optimization/preperation.md

 [this is where I got it.
 Go check them out](https://www.tomshardware.com/how-to/update-bios-on-a-pc)

-Now choose the only file
+Now select the only file (if there is multiple, make sure there is **one** .rom.
+If not, cancel out and troubleshoot.

-On a different computer
+Let it update and once it does, it will restart you back to BIOS, or restart normally.
+Which then you should see Windowson a prebuilt, or a no OS found error on a custom-built.